Have questions? We're here.

 Day 1: Kangerlussuaq, Greenland | Embark

 Kangerlussuaq is a former US Air Force base and Greenland’s primary flight hub.
-After our charter flight from Toronto, we will be bused along Greenland’s longest road—less than twenty kilometres—to the port.
-Zodiacs will be waiting to transfer us to the Ocean Endeavour.
+After your charter flight from Toronto, you'll be bused along Greenland’s longest road—less than twenty kilometers—to the port.
+Zodiacs are waiting to transfer us to the Ocean Endeavour.

-Sondre Stromfjord is one of the longest fjords in the world and boasts 168 kilometres of superb scenery.
-We begin our adventure by sailing down this dramatic fjord, crossing the Arctic Circle as we go.
+Sondre Stromfjord is one of the longest fjords in the world and boasts 168 kilometers of superb scenery.
+You begin your adventure by sailing down this dramatic fjord, crossing the Arctic Circle as you go.

-Ilulissat translates literally into “iceberg”, an apt name for this site at the mouth of the Ilulissat Icefjord—a UNESCO World Heritage Site.
-The ice fjord is the outlet of the Sermeq Kujalleq glacier, source of many of the icebergs in the North Atlantic.
+Experience the remarkable beauty of Ilulissat Icefjord, renowned for its enormous icebergs.
+Ilulissat means “iceberg”—an apt name for this site at the outlet of the Sermeq Kujalleq glacier.
+It is a UNESCO World Heritage Site and the source of many of the icebergs in the North Atlantic.

 Day 6: At Sea | Davis Strait